 - Create specific campaigns/ad groups for Black-Friday and Cyber-Monday-related searches

 - Make a smart use of Dynamic Search Ads campaigns.
 Create separate ad groups for every product category.

-Is your plan working?
-Pull daily e-commerce reports to keep track of your results and see if they align with projections and targets.
+Pull daily eCommerce reports to keep track of your results and see if they align with projections and targets.

 If not, you have to be ready to respond quickly.

 Focusing your strategy on feed-based advertising like Google Shopping and PPC can be helpful to quickly steer your efforts and budgets towards a different set of products.

 If your strategy is not working as expected, you have to change it.

-- Get prepared for a huge spike in traffic and make sure your website can handle it.
-Key metrics to keep an eye out during the sales peak are sessions, conversion rate and revenue.
+- Get prepared for a huge spike in traffic, and make sure your website is prepared to handle it.
+Key metrics to keep an eye out during the sales peak are: sessions, conversion rate and revenue.

 Don't stick to your plan and numbers if you see these are not working anymore.
-After the Cyber Weekend peak, you still have roughly 4 weeks before Christmas to play.
-Make sure you get it right and keep optimising your campaigns.
-It is not time for trial and error anymore.
-Now you have to focus on what works and abandon immediately what doesn't.
+After the Cyber Weekend peak, you still have roughly 4 weeks before Christmas to try to resolve any issues.

 Make sure you keep optimising your campaigns.
 It is not time for trial and error anymore.
 Now you have to focus on what works, and alter anything that is failing to do so.